ros-hybrid-behaviour-planner/so_data/README.md

     def __init__(self, buffer, frame=None, static=False, moving=True)
 ```

-Frame allows to specify the header frame id which is used for agent data.
+`frame` allows to specify the header frame id which is used for agent data.
 If no frame is specified, the pose frame of the buffer will be used.
-static and moving indicate whether moving gradient data or static gradient data will be returned by the soBuffer.
+`static` and `moving` indicate whether moving gradient data or static gradient data will be returned by the soBuffer.

 The calculation is based on a list of agent gradients returned by buffer method `agent_list`.